quark-engine/quark-engine/docs/source/quark_method_reference.rst

     3. Obtain the patterns of first_method and second_method based on the given input, and store them in first_method_pattern and second_method_pattern, respectively.

     4. Define a generator matched_records.
-Use the filter function to filter out records that have been called by both first_method and second_method, and return the matched records.
+Use the filter function to filter register_usage_records to include only those matched records used by both first_method and second_method.

     5. Use a for loop to process the matched records one by one.

-    6. If keyword_item_list has a value, use the self.check_parameter_values method to determine if the parameters in the record meet specific conditions.
-If they do, add them to matched_keyword_list; otherwise, leave it empty.
+    6. Call method check_parameter_values to check if the matched records contain keywords in keyword_item_list.
+    - If True, add matched keywords to matched_keyword_list
+    - If False, leave matched_keyword_list empty.

     7. Use yield to return the matched record and matched_keyword_list.
 This method is a generator that processes data and returns results at the same time.